R&D

 BM101, in its heat-inactivated form known as parabiotics, is currently at preclinical stage.

-The intranasal delivery of BM101 shows promise in providing protection against respiratory infections, particularly
+The intranasal delivery of BM101 shows promise in providing protection against respiratory infections, particularly for individuals at high risk of infection.

 Bacteria